EV Charging Cost in Hawaii (2026)

 | Rivian R1S | 135 kWh | $55.35 | $178.26 | $17.83 |

-Hawaii vs its neighbors
+Hawaii vs nearby states

 | State | Avg rate | Typical EV / mo |